-- Article 14(1) 1 corresponds to Article 2 of the Protocol to the ECHR, but its scope is extended to cover access to vocational and continuing training - Article 14(3) 1 corresponds to Article 2 of the Protocol to the ECHR as regards the rights of parents - Article 47(2) and (3) 2 correspond to Article 6(1) of the ECHR, but the limitation to the determination of civil rights and obligations or criminal charges does not apply as regards Union law and its implementation - Article 50 3 corresponds to Article 4 of Protocol No 7 to the ECHR, but its scope is extended to European Union level between the Courts of the Member States. - Finally, citizens of the European Union may not be considered as aliens in the scope of the application of Union law, because of the prohibition of any discrimination on grounds of nationality.
+- Article 14(3) corresponds to Article 2 of the Protocol to the ECHR as regards the rights of parents - Article 47(2) and (3) correspond to Article 6(1) of the ECHR, but the limitation to the determination of civil rights and obligations or criminal charges does not apply as regards Union law and its implementation - Article 50 corresponds to Article 4 of Protocol No 7 to the ECHR, but its scope is extended to European Union level between the Courts of the Member States. - Finally, citizens of the European Union may not be considered as aliens in the scope of the application of Union law, because of the prohibition of any discrimination on grounds of nationality.
 The limitations provided for by Article 16 of the ECHR as regards the rights of aliens therefore do not apply to them in this context.

-The rule of interpretation contained in paragraph 4 has been based on the wording of Article 6(2) of the Treaty on European Union (cf. now the wording of Article I-9(3) of the Constitution) and takes due account of the approach to common constitutional traditions followed by the Court of Justice (e.g., judgment of 13 December 1979, Case 44/79 Hauer [1979] ECR 3727; judgment of 18 May 1982, Case 155/79, AM&S, [1982] ECR 1575).
+The rule of interpretation contained in paragraph 4 has been based on the wording of Article 6 § 2 of the Treaty on European Union (cf. now the wording of Article [7 § 3] of the Constitution) and takes due account of the approach to common constitutional traditions followed by the Court of Justice (e.g., judgment of 13 December 1979, Case 44/79 Hauer [1979] ECR 3727; judgment of 18 May 1982, Case 155/79, AM&S, [1982] ECR 1575).
 Under that rule, rather than following a rigid approach of "a lowest common denominator", the Charter rights concerned should be interpreted in a way offering a high standard of protection which is adequate for the law of the Union and in harmony with the common constitutional traditions.

 Paragraph 5 clarifies the distinction between "rights" and "principles" set out in the Charter.

-According to that distinction, subjective rights shall be respected, whereas principles shall be observed (Article 51 (1)) 1.
+According to that distinction, subjective rights shall be respected, whereas principles shall be observed (Article 51 (1)).
 Principles may be implemented through legislative or executive acts (adopted by the Union in accordance with its powers, and by the Member States only when they implement Union law); accordingly, they become significant for the Courts only when such acts are interpreted or reviewed.
 They do not however give rise to direct claims for positive action by the Union's institutions or Member States authorities.
-This is consistent both with case law of the Court of Justice (Cf. notably case law on the "precautionary principle" in Article 174 (2) TEC (replaced by Article III-233 of the Constitution): judgment of the CFI of 11 September 2002, T-13/99, Pfizer vs. Council, with numerous references to earlier case law; and a series of judgments on Article 33 (ex-39) on the principles of agricultural law, e.g. judgment of the Court of Justice C-265/85, Van den Berg, 1987 ECR 1155: scrutiny of the principle of market stabilisation and of reasonable expectations) and with the approach of the Member States' constitutional systems to "principles" particularly in the field of social law.
-For illustration, examples for principles recognised in the Charter include e.g. Articles 25, 26 and 372.
-In some cases, an Article of the Charter may contain both elements of a right and of a principle, e.g. Articles 23, 33 and 343.
+This is consistent both with case law of the Court of Justice (Cf. notably case law on the "precautionary principle" in Article 174 (2) TEC (replaced by [Article III-129] of the Constitution): judgment of the CFI of 11 September 2002, T-13/99, Pfizer vs. Council, with numerous references to earlier case law; and a series of judgments on Article 33 (ex-39) on the principles of agricultural law, e.g. judgment of the Court of Justice C-265/85, Van den Berg, 1987 ECR 1155: scrutiny of the principle of market stabilisation and of reasonable expectations) and with the approach of the Member States' constitutional systems to "principles"

+particularly in the field of social law.
+For illustration, examples for principles recognised in the Charter include e.g. Articles 25, 26 and 37.
+In some cases, an Article of the Charter may contain both elements of a right and of a principle, e.g., Articles 23, 33 and 34.